-Lipótújvár (Liptovsky Hrádok) is located in the Upper lands/Horná Zem/Felvidék, now it is in Slovakia.
+Lipótújvár (Liptovsky Hrádok) is located in the Upper lands/Horná Zem/Felvidék, in Slovakia.
 The fort was built near to the confluence of the Béla Stream and the Vág River, in Liptó County.

 Liptó County used to be covered by huge forests and it was scantly populated by a few Slavic people.
 The first villages were built in the valleys during the period of the Hungarian Árpád Dynasty.
 These villages belonged to the Forest Comes of Zólyom (Zvolen).